Lot (biblical person): Sodom

 As the angels continued to walk toward Sodom, Abraham pled to God on behalf of the people of Sodom, where Lot dwelt.
 God assured him that the city would not be destroyed if fifty righteous people were found there.
-He continued inquiring, reducing the minimum number for sparing the city to forty five, forty, thirty, twenty, and finally, ten.
+He continued inquiring, reducing the minimum number for sparing the town to forty-five, forty, thirty, twenty, and finally, ten.

 Lot's visitors

-After supper that night before bedtime, the men of the city, young and old, gathered around Lot's house demanding he bring his two guests out that they might have sex with them.
-Lot went out, closing the door behind him, and begged them to not do such wicked things.
-Instead, he offered them his virgin daughters to do with as they please.
-The men of Sodom accused Lot of acting as a judge and threatened to do worse to him than they would have done to the men.
+After supper, that night before bedtime, the men of the city, young and old, gathered around Lot's house demanding that he bring out his two guests that they may rape them.
+Lot went out, closing the door behind him, and begged them to refrain from so wicked a deed, offering them instead his virgin daughters to do with as they pleased.
+The men of Sodom accused Lot of acting as a judge and threatened to do worse to him than they would have done to the ‘men’.

-The angels pulled Lot back in and struck the mob with blindness.
-The angels said that God had sent them to destroy the place, telling Lot, "whomsoever thou hast in the city; bring them out of the place".
-Lot went to his sons-in-law's homes and warned them to leave city, but they all thought he was joking.
+The angels drew Lot back in to his house and struck the mob with blindness.
+The angels then said that God had sent them to destroy the place, telling Lot, "whomsoever thou hast in the city; bring them out of the place".
+Lot went to the houses of his sons-in-law and warned them to leave the city, but they would not come, imagining that he spoke only in jest.

-Lot lingered in the morning so the angels forced him and his family out of the city, telling them to flee for the hills.
-Scared that they wouldn't be safe in the hills from the impending destruction, Lot instead asked the angels if he may hide and be safe in a nearby village.
-An angel agreed and the village was then known as Zoar.
-When God rained sulfur and fire on Sodom and Gomorrah, Lot's wife looks back at them and turned into a pillar of salt.
+Lot lingered in the morning so the angels forced him and his family out of the city, telling them to flee for the hills and not look back.
+Fearful that the hills would not afford them sufficient protection from the impending destruction, Lot instead asked the angels if he and his might hide in the safety of a neighboring village.
+An angel agreed and the village was thenceforth known as Zoar.
+When God rained fire and brimstone upon Sodom and Gomorrah, Lot's wife looked back at the burning cities of the plain and was turned into a pillar of salt in recompense for her folly.

-Instead of both fire and brimstone, Josephus has only lightning as the cause of the fire that destroyed Sodom: "God then cast a thunderbolt upon the city, and set it on fire, with its inhabitants; and laid waste the country with the like burning."
+Instead of fire and brimstone, Josephus has only lightning as the cause of the fire that destroyed Sodom: "God then cast a thunderbolt upon the city, and set it on fire, with its inhabitants; and laid waste the country with the like burning."
 In The Jewish War, he likewise says that the city was "burnt by lightning".